-This section should be read with the attached approved 2017/2018 Annual Budget of the municipality. uThukela district municipality has ensured that the finances of the municipality are managed, utilized and accounted for in a professional manner.
+This section should be read with the attached 2018/2019 Annual Budget of the municipality.
+It must also be read with the Section F of this document that talks to the Financial Plan of uThukela district municipality.
+The municipality has ensured that the finances of the municipality are managed, utilized and accounted for in a professional manner.
 It is for this reason that UTDM has established a well-resourced Treasury and Financial Services Department to ensure that the objectives of UTDM are not compromised.
 The Accounting Officer is accountable for the finances of the Council.
 The Chief Finance Officer is a Section 57 employee, who is responsible for the running of the department, producing expenditure reports, allocating budgets for all KPA's and responding to audit queries in compliance with the Municipal Finance Management Act No 56 of 2003 (MFMA).